qojulia/WaveguideQED.jl/docs/src/tutorial.md

 ## [Combining with QuantumOptics.jl](@id combining)

-Basises, states, and operators defined in `WaveguideQED.jl` can be effortlesly combined with operators from [`QuantumOptics.jl`](https://qojulia.org/).
+Basises, states, and operators defined in `WaveguideQED.jl` can be effortlessly combined with operators from [`QuantumOptics.jl`](https://qojulia.org/).
 As an example, we are going to consider a waveguide with a single photon pulse impinging on an empty onesided cavity.
 A sketch of the system can be seen here:

 ![alt text](./illustrations/inputoutput_onewaveguide.png)